1amvivek/DragonstonePizzeria/Documentation/Core Values/Agile-Core-Value-Respect.md

 * After researching on the project for four weeks, the team laid down a proper plan to build the project within the deadline.

 * During team discussions, the team were open to opinions and discussions.
 This shows the respect shown by the team.

+## Respect shown in Week 5

+* During the team meeting, the team discussed and collaborated to build both the front-end and back-end of the project.

+* The team has also decided to commit atleast two codes to github i.e. one fornt-end code and one back-end code.
+This shows the respect shown by the team towards the project.